vectara/vectara-docs/www/docs/learn/recommendation-systems/overview.md

 import {Config} from '@site/docs/definitions.md';

 Vectara can be used as a semantic recommendation system out of the box in order to provide your users with semantically similar documents/products.
+This capability is useful when your goal is to increase engagement by accurately matching user interest or intent with relevant content.

 ## Semantic recommendation system considerations
 Before you begin using <Config v="names.product"/> for a semantic recommendation